MichaelCurrin/learn-to-code/README.md

 ## Who am I, what is my background?

-- I studied and start
+- I studied and started working in Marketing with a focus on digital marketing, so have a good idea of advertising, social media, digital marketing, measuring success and how to analyze and visualize data around brand an
 - While working in the field of marketing, I started learning Python for free on [codecademy.com/](https://www.codecademy.com/).
 -